Will the De Minimis Loophole Come for France Next?

 • American shoppers at the lower end of the price spectrum will have fewer options at lower prices.
 I hope as many of them as possible will find new and better job opportunities because of Point #1 and earn more money, so they are able to buy high-quality goods made by fairly paid and protected workers.
 I also hope we will find a way to, together, shop less, and enjoy ourselves more.

-• There has to be a balance between floods of cheap goods, and reduced opportunities for U.S. workers, with kind global trade — selling meaningful goods at fair prices.
+• There has to be a balance between floods of cheap goods, and reduced opportunities for U.S. workers, with thoughtful global trade — selling meaningful goods at fair prices.

 • People coming back from Europe are going to come back with their suitcases full to the point of bursting.